h2oai/h2o-3/h2o-docs/src/product/data-science/deep-learning.rst

 -  `standardize <algo-params/standardize.html>`__: If enabled, automatically standardize the data (mean 0, variance 1).
 If disabled, the user must provide properly scaled input data.

--  **activation**: Specify the activation function (Tahn, Tahn with dropout, Rectifier, Rectifier with dropout, Maxout, Maxout with dropout).
+-  **activation**: Specify the activation function (Tanh, Tanh with dropout, Rectifier, Rectifier with dropout, Maxout, Maxout with dropout).

     **Note**: **Maxout** is not supported when **autoencoder** is enabled.